 The section on employment opportunities for artists and creators in Poland focuses on the characteristics of civil-law contracts as most popular in the creative sector, while employment under an employment contract and the whole aspect of running a business will be disregarded.

-Poland uses two types of civil-law contracts, contract for specific work and contract of mandate.
+Poland uses two types of civil-law contracts, a contract for specific work and a contract of mandate.
 The legislator addressed the first type of a contract to the cultural and creative sector (although other sectors are also currently using it).

-Contract for specific work: the subject of the contract for specific work may be activities that produce a tangible result, e.g. making a book cover design, and an intangible result, e.g. performing a concert.
+Contract for specific work: the subject of the contract for specific work may involve activities that produce a tangible result, e.g. making a book cover design, and an intangible result, e.g. performing a concert.